Benzion Klatzko: Career

 After completing his studies, Klatzko was Rabbi of the Agudath Israel synagogue of 14th Ave (Pirchei Minyan) in Brooklyn, New York, and was then the rabbi of congregation Shaarey Tefiloh in Perth Amboy, New Jersey.
 In 1999, he was appointed campus rabbi of the University of California, Los Angeles (UCLA), where he organized outreach programs for college students through the Jewish Awareness Movement.
 During this period, he ran monthly classes on Jewish thought in Hollywood for many writers, producers, actors, and directors in the movie industry earning the moniker "The Hollywood Rabbi".
 Starting in 2003, Klatzko began to seed other campuses throughout Southern California with Jewish programming (e.g., Classes, Trips, and organizational structure) including USC, UCSB, UCSD, SDSU, SMC, and CSUN.
 Additionally, he helped start the CLE program in Florida and the JEM program in Madison Wisconsin.

 In 2006, the Klatzko family moved to Monsey, New York, where Rabbi Klatzko was appointed national educational director for Olami Worldwide.
 In which position he is tasked with seeding North American college campuses with Jewish life.
 Each year Rabbi Klatzko visits and lectures at over 100 campuses.

 Shabbat.com

 In 2010, Rabbi Klatzko founded Shabbat.com, a social networking website intended to bring Jews together to celebrate the Sabbath.
 Shabbat.com is a website as well as an app available on IOS and Android.
-In addition, Klatzko has founded numerous other projects and websites including, Hashem.com, WhyMarryJewish.org, Uma Alert, Havdalah.com, IlluminateTheWorld.com, Hisoriri, and the online Jewish television network, LiveJudaism.com.
-All of these projects are maintained by the Od Yavo Foundation created by Klatzko in 2015.